 Allows the user to start lunch late, but with the acknowledgment that it was of their own volition and were not impeded or discouraged from taking lunch on time.

 Prevents a worker from taking lunch later than the set limit on hours worked, which requires them to seek out management to begin their meal period.
 If a user triggers a Prevent Start rule, they will see the following dialog:

 Courtesy Early Return

-Similar to the Courtesy Early Start rule, this rule prevents unauthorized overtime by allowing users to acknowledge they are arriving from lunch early and agree that time will not begin recording until their lunch period is over.
+This rule prevents unauthorized overtime by allowing users to acknowledge they are returning from lunch early and agree that time will not begin recording until their lunch period is over.
 If a user triggers this rule, they will see the following dialog:

-Note: Limit when employees can clock in using the Courtesy Early Return rule by enabling both the Courtesy Early Return and Prevent Early Return rule.
-Prevent Early Return
+Note: Limit when employees can clock in by enabling both the Courtesy Early Return and Prevent Early Return rules.